Scholarships/Fellowships

 Grant:

-There is an expenses allowance of £26,000.
+There is an expenses allowance, which will be specified later.
 Additional benefits include:

 The application should include: